computablelabs/compspec/listings.md

 # Listings
 A data market holds a set of "listings".
 Each listing corresponds to a chunk of data contributed by a single maker and managed within the data market.
-The listing is physicaally stored
-off-chain in the datatrust for this market.
+The listing is physically stored  off-chain in the datatrust for this market.

+As we will see soon, listings are governed by the on-chain voting system we discussed in the last chapter.
+Adding a new listing, and challenging someone else's listing to have it listing both require on-chain votes.
+This permits for market stakeholders to actively manage the set of available listings.
+It's worth noting that listings require some off-chain governance as well, since each listing is tied to an off-chain (potentially large) chunk of data.
+For this reason, the datatrust plays a role in verifying that makers have actually submitted data for listing candidates before they can be listed.
+Don't worry if you didn't digest all that just yet.
+We'll say more in the rest of this chapter.

+## On-chain Listings

 We reproduce the fields of the on-chain listing structure (in `Listing.vy`) below.